Creative Commons License

 To avoid having to configure lots of information for your mappings you should follow these conventions:

-1. Put all your documents in a directory Document/ inside your bundle.
-For example Acme/HelloBundle/Document/.
+1. Put all your documents in a directory Document/ inside your project.
+For example src/Document/.

-2. If you are using xml, yml or php mapping put all your configuration files into the Resources/config/doctrine/ directory suffixed with mongodb.xml, mongodb.yml or mongodb.php respectively.
+2. If you are using xml or php mapping put all your configuration files into either the config/doctrine/ directory (requires Symfony 5.4 or later) or the Resources/config/doctrine/ directory suffixed with mongodb.xml, mongodb.yml or mongodb.php respectively.

-3. Annotations is assumed if a Document/ but no Resources/config/doctrine/ directory is found.
+3. Attributes are assumed if a Document/ but no config/doctrine/ or Resources/config/doctrine/ directory is found.

 The following configuration shows a bunch of mapping examples: